-The LEV II program holds the potential for substantial environmental and public health benefits for North Carolina - over and above the benefits gained through Tier 2.
+The LEV II program holds the potential for substantial environmental and public health benefits for New Hampshire - over and above the benefits gained through Tier 2.
 Specifically:

-- LEV II would result in significant reductions in emissions of air toxics. - Should North Carolina adopt the LEV II program beginning in model year 2006, light-duty vehicles would annually release about 42 percent less toxic pollution by 2020 than vehicles certified to today's emission standards, and 14 percent less toxic pollution than vehicles certified to Tier 2 standards. - Those emission reductions are the equivalent of taking approximately 1.67 million of today's cars off the state's roads. - LEV II would result in lower emissions of other important pollutants. - Emissions of smog-forming nitrogen oxides and volatile organic compounds (VOCs) would both decline in the long run under LEV II.
-By 2020, VOC emissions from light-duty vehicles would be approximately 36 percent less under LEV II than today's emission standards, and 12 percent less than under Tier 2.
+• LEV II would result in significant reductions in emissions of air toxics.

+Should New Hampshire adopt the LEV II program beginning in model year 2006, light-duty vehicles would annually release about 23 percent less toxic pollution by 2020 than vehicles certified to Tier 2 standards.

+Those emission reductions are the equivalent of taking approximately 86,000 of today's cars off the state's roads.

+• LEV II would result in lower emissions of other important pollutants.

+Emissions of smog-forming nitrogen oxides and volatile organic compounds (VOCs) would both decline in the long run under LEV II.
+By 2020, VOC emissions from light-duty vehicles would be approximately 19 percent less under LEV II than under Tier 2.

-- Unlike Tier 2, LEV II does not "make room" for the expanded use of diesel in the light-duty vehicle fleet.
-Diesel is responsible for a significant portion of the toxic particulate matter in the nation's air. - The zero-emission vehicle (ZEV) requirement is an integral feature of the LEV II program. - The ZEV requirement in LEV II makes the pollution reduction goals of the program more attainable.
-About half of the projected reductions in air toxics emissions attained from LEV II can be attributed to vehicles covered by the ZEV requirement. - The ZEV requirement would also fuel the development of even cleaner technologies such as electric, fuel cell and hybrid-electric vehicles.
+Unlike Tier 2, LEV II does not "make room" for the expanded use of diesel in the light-duty vehicle fleet.
+Diesel is responsible for a significant portion of the toxic particulate matter in the nation's air.

+The zero-emission vehicle (ZEV) requirement is an integral feature of the LEV II program.

+The ZEV requirement in LEV II makes the pollution reduction goals of the program more attainable.
+More than half of the projected reductions in air toxics emissions attained from LEV II can be attributed to vehicles covered by the ZEV requirement.

+The ZEV requirement would also fuel the development of even cleaner technologies such as electric, fuel cell and hybrid-electric vehicles.
 ZEV technologies are the only ones that offer the potential of a permanent solution to the state's mobile source air toxics and smog problems and are the only ones that couple those benefits with significant reductions in global warming emissions.

-The LEV II program will come at some additional cost to automakers and consumers.
+The LEV II and ZEV programs will come at some additional cost to automakers and consumers.
 However, those costs are minor when compared to those of other air pollution reduction programs and average vehicle costs.
-Moreover, the rules will result in a net economic gain for the state over the long term by reducing public health costs and enhancing the state's energy security.
-With its concentration of research facilities and high-tech businesses, North Carolina is also well-situated to take advantage of the economic investment in advanced vehicle development that will be stimulated by adoption of the ZEV program.
+The ZEV program has the additional benefit of reducing automobile emissions of greenhouse gases - an important step in New Hampshire's efforts to meet its commitments under the regional Climate Change Action Plan signed by Gov. Jeanne Shaheen last year.
+Moreover, the LEV II and ZEV rules will result in a net economic gain for the state over the long term by reducing public health costs and enhancing the state's energy security.

-We recommend that the state of North Carolina adopt the LEV II program and ZEV requirement at the earliest opportunity.
+We recommend that the state of New Hampshire adopt the LEV II program and ZEV requirement at the earliest opportunity.
 Further, we recommend that the state take additional actions to encourage the deployment of ZEVs and other ultra-clean vehicles and to reduce air toxic health threats from other sources in the state.

-1. INTRODUCTION
+1. Introduction